California closes Orange County beaches where crowds defied coronavirus guidelines

 California Governor Gavin Newsom on Thursday ordered beaches in Orange County in the southern part of the state to close, after crowds defied public health guidelines to throng the popular shoreline last weekend.

 The reports were based on a memo that supposedly had been sent from the governor's office to local police chiefs, but Newsom said he had not sent or seen such a document.
-The California Police Chiefs Association, cited in several of the news reports as a source of the memo, did not immediately respond to requests for comment or clarification from Reuters.
+The California Police Chiefs Association, cited in several of the news reports as a source of the memo, apologized on Thursday for the confusion.

+"In an ever-changing environment, we sent out information regarding decisions that were still evolving, which was regrettably shared outside of our police chief membership," the association said in a statement sent to reporters.
+"We apologize for the undue concern that caused to the public, our colleagues, the Governor and his staff."
+Newsom said it was never his intention to close all of the state's parks and beaches.

 - READ MORE ON: